generalui/hooks-for-redux/README.md

 ```

 ### Example-B
 Instead of returning the raw update function, you can build your own.
-Your code will be less brittle and more testable the more specific you cam make your transactional redux update functions.
+Your code will be less brittle and more testable the more specific you can make your transactional redux update functions ('reducers').
 Example-A can be improved by only exporting the exact updates allowed by your redux-hook:

 ```jsx
 // NameHook.js
 import {useReduxState} from 'hooks-for-redux'

 const [useNameSubscription, updateName] = useReduxState('name', 'Alice')

 const toggleName = () =>
   updateName((name) => name == 'Alice' ?
 'Bob' : 'Alice')

 export {useNameSubscription, toggleName}
 ```